Are oats truly healthy?

 It does offer nutrition.
 But I do not think it offers adequate nutrition to start the day and keep one’s energy levels high for several hours.
 Certainly sweetened oat cereals are not healthy and not beneficial.
 In general, boxed breakfast cereals are not healthy and give way too much sugar.
 Children often start the day with that and then crash an hour later or become hyperactive.
 Children need protein or at least a good quality carb for breakfast.

-If someone eats very sweet foods in the morning such as orange juice or a bowl of fruits, they may find that this causes a big fluctuation in sugar levels and certainly does not give sustained energy.
+If someone eats very sweet foods in the morning such as a full cup of orange juice or a big bowl of fruits, they may find that this causes a big fluctuation in sugar levels and certainly does not give sustained energy.
 Bread, in my opinion, should be a good quality whole grain carb, some protein, possibly a salad and perhaps a cup of coffee (for adults) or a hot cocoa drink etc. Fruits are good for in between meals.
-But if eaten on an empty stomach, they can actually cause blood sugar to rise too fast and then drop and can result in feeling tired quickly.
+But if eaten on an empty stomach, they can actually cause blood sugar to rise too fast and then drop and can result in feeling tired quickly or light headed.
+Many children find it hard to concentrate in school if they start the day with sugary cereals or other sweet foods which provide little nutrition.
+First thing in the morning we need a balance including some protein and some complex carbs.